shours-bbdo/stackbit-examples/auto-annotated-portfolio/content/pages/projects/project-two.md

 #### Problem Description:

-> Are there differences in sedative agent selection in adult patients on invasive mechanical ventilation based on race
+> Are there differences in sedative agent selection in adult patients on invasive mechanical ventilation based on race or ethnicity.

 #### Databases: